Twidget offers a variety of commands to manipulate numbers. Below are the math commands available, along with their descriptions, inputs, and outputs.

 Inputs:

-Output: A boolean indicating whether the first number is less than the second number (true
+Output: A boolean indicating whether the first number is less than the second number (true) or not (false).

 Description: Checks whether the first number is greater than or equal to the second number.